hbhfly/cloud-commerce-datahub-sample-setup/README.md

 datahub folder
 - manifest.json: The Data Hub manifest.json file that defines the Data Hub application and extensions.
-- <custom-extension> folder: A generic folder that you can build out for custom extensions.
+- ccv2 example folder: A generic folder that you can build out for custom extensions.
 - config folder: The folder that contains the Data Hub configuration files and folders.

 config folder